×

 Lack of Support

-One of the significant challenges of aging hardware is the lack of assistance and support from their manufacturers (OEMs).
+One of the significant challenges of aging hardware is the lack of assistance and support from their manufacturers (OEMs), which further drives the need for migration of legacy systems to modern, supported platforms.
 As the hardware and systems age, obtaining replacement parts becomes increasingly difficult.
 Also, with the rise in modern technology, getting skilled experts to work on legacy hardware is becoming tough, which also contributes to downtime.

 Challenges Regarding Maintenance